UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Artifactory Source Config

-The Artifactory source configuration plug-in includes steps to complete the following tasks:
+The Artifactory source configuration plug-in includes steps to complete the following tasks :

 ---